stoicelephant/networks/README.md

 ### Conference:

-event was the ACM Hypertext 2009 conference [34] hosted by the Institute for Scientific Interchange Foundation in Turin, Italy, from June 29th to July 1st, 2009.
+event was the ACM Hypertext 2009 conference [34] hosted by the Institute for Scientific Interchange Foundation in Turin, Italy, from June 29th to July 1st, 2009. about 75% of the participants volunteered to being tracked.

 Additional Notes: